-We tested 12 of the most popular and well-regarded duffels from brands like Patagonia, Gregory, Nemo, The North Face, and more to see which features made a bag we’d want to take everywhere.
-We filled them with gear and took them camping, on bikepacking trips in the desert, stuffed them full of winter clothing, and dragged them to Antarctica by way of more airports than we would have liked.
-Then we compared them on the basis of comfort, carry options, water resistance, organization, and more, all to determine which duffels stand out among the rest.
-As a result, no matter what your duffel preferences, we’re confident you’ll find one you love.
+We tested 15 of the most popular and well-regarded duffels from brands like Patagonia, Gregory, The North Face, Thule, Osprey, and more.
+We filled them with gear and took them camping, on bikepacking trips in the desert, stuffed full of winter clothing, and all the way to Antarctica through more airports than we would have liked to find the ones worth your money.

 Quick Picks for Duffel Bags